astropy/astropy/docs/cosmology/index.rst

 ..
   EXAMPLE START
-  Calculating the Contribution of Photons and Neutrinos with Cosmology
+  Calculating the Contribution of Photons and Neutrinos to the Energy Density

 The contribution of photons and neutrinos to the total mass-energy density can be found as a function of redshift::